LoulouNoLegend/IntelTurboCTL_TrayApp/README.md

 Will NOT work on AMD systems.

 ### ⚠️ Only tested on KDE Plasma
 I have no idea if it works everywhere.
+I don't know how QT handles everything.
+If you have an intel CPU or Linux and it work/doesn't work, you can create an issue and give your CPU + Distro.
+It will help make a compatibility list.

 ---